-You can take the credit for the elderly or the disabled if you are a qualified individual and if your income is not more than certain limits.
+You can take the credit for the elderly or the disabled if:

+- 1) You are a qualified individual and - 2) Your income is not more than certain limits.

 Figures A and B can be used as guides to see if you qualify.
 Read Figure A first to see if you are a qualified individual.
 If you are, go to Figure B to make sure your income is not too high to take the credit.

 You can only take the credit if you file Form 1040 or Form 1040A.
 You cannot take the credit if you file Form 1040EZ.

+Figuring the credit.
 You figure the credit on Schedule R (Form 1040), Credit for the Elderly or the Disabled, or on Schedule 3 (Form 1040A), Credit for the Elderly or the Disabled for Form 1040A Filers.